-The SEIR studied two different options for the site's residential density to capture a range of possible development on the project site as shown in Table 1.
+The SEIR studied two different options for the site's residential density to capture a range of possible development on the project site are under consideration as shown in Table 1.
 Project Characteristics.
-The project that the Planning Commission adopted in Motion No. 20731 is analyzed in the SEIR as the Developer's Proposed Option, except that the height limit of the easternmost 58 feet of Blocks TH1, TH2 and H is 48 feet, as analyzed in the Additional Housing Option, instead of 35 feet, as analyzed in the proposed project.
+The project that the Planning Commission adopted in Motion No. 20731 is analyzed in the SEIR as the Developer's Proposed Option, except that the height limit of the easternmost 58 feet of Blocks TH1, TH2 and H is 48 feet, as analyzed in the Additional Housing Option, instead of 35 feet, as analyzed in the Proposed Project.